 In 1988, Paula Rego had her first major solo exhibition in Britain at the Serpentine Gallery, London, United Kingdom and was appointed the first National Gallery Associate Artist, London in 1990.
-Rego's work is part of many important private and public collections including the Arts Council, London, England; Berardo Collection, Lisbon, Portugal; Sintra Museu de Arte Moderna, Sintra, Portugal; Metropolitan Museum of Art, New York, United States, British Museum, London, England; Gulbenkian Foundation, Lisbon, Portugal; Leeds City Art Gallery, Leeds, England; National Gallery, London, England; National Portrait Gallery, London, England; Portuguese Embassy, London, England; Tate Gallery, Liverpool, England; and the Whitworth Art Gallery, Manchester, England.She continues to live and work in London, England.
+Rego's work is part of many important private and public collections including the Arts Council, London, England; Berardo Collection, Lisbon, Portugal; Sintra Museu de Arte Moderna, Sintra, Portugal; Metropolitan Museum of Art, New York, United States, British Museum, London, England; Gulbenkian Foundation, Lisbon, Portugal; Leeds City Art Gallery, Leeds, England; National Gallery, London, England; National Portrait Gallery, London, England; Portuguese Embassy, London, England; Tate Gallery, Liverpool, England; and the Whitworth Art Gallery, Manchester, England.
 In 2009 Casa das Histórias Paula Rego in Cascais, Portugal opened, a museum designed by Eduardo Souto de Moura and devoted to her and her husband Victor Willing's work.
 In 2005 she received an Honorary Doctorate of Letters from Oxford University, Oxford, United Kingdom and was made Dame Commander of the Order of the British Empire for her contribution to Art by the Queen of the United Kingdom in 2010.
 Rego had a major exhibition at Musée de l'Orangerie, Paris, France from October 17, 2018 –January 14, 2019.
-In 2019, Rego also received the Portuguese Government's Medal of Cultural Merit and it was announced that London’s Tate Britain gallery is to stage a major retrospective of her work in 2021, as part of the ‘#5womenartists’ campaign organised by the National Museum of Women in the Arts, in Washington DC.
+In 2019, Rego also received the Portuguese Government's Medal of Cultural Merit.
+London’s Tate Britain gallery mounted a major retrospective of her work in 2021, as part of the ‘#5womenartists’ campaign organised by the National Museum of Women in the Arts, in Washington DC.